-New Generation Of Office Tenants Prefers A Flexible Office Environment
+New Generation Of Office Tenants Prefers A Flexible Office Space Environment

 Gone are the days of sitting for hours behind a line of desks and in compartmentalized cubicles in front of bulky computers.